aerospike-community/aerospike-linqpad-driver/docs/blogs/AutoValues.md

 Auto-Values can seamlessly be used to find elements within CDTs.
 The supported operations are:

 -   Contains – returns true if the matching value is contained in a bin’s value or an element within a CDT.
 The matching options determine how the matches occur.
 -   FindAll – returns a collection of matching Auto-Values.
 A match can occur as a bin’s value or an element within a CDT.
 The matching options determine how the matches occur.
+If no matches are found, an empty enumerable is returned.
 -   TryGetValue – returns the first matching value (as an Auto-Value) contained in a bin’s value or an element within a CDT.
+If the Auto-Value is not found an Empty Auto-Value is returned.
 -   OfType\<T\> -- Tries to cast the Auto-Value to the provided .Net type creating a new collection of those types.
 If a value cannot be cast, it will be ignored.
 -   Cast\<T\> -- Will cast the Auto-Value to the provided .Net type.
 If it cannot be cast, an invalid cast exception will occur.
 -   Convert\<T\> -- Will try to convert the Auto-Value resulting in a collection of converted .Net values.
 If an Auto-Value cannot be converted, it will be ignored.